Home insurance coverage in Lebanon illustrated by insurance policy documents, house keys, and fresh US dollars inside a modern Beirut apartment.

 More importantly, modern home insurance policies in Lebanon cover far more than fire and theft.
 Below are five coverages that consistently surprise homeowners and renters alike.

-1. Damage You Cause to Your Neighbors (Third-Party Liability)
+1. Damage You Cause to Your Neighbours (Third-Party Liability)

-In Lebanon’s dense apartment buildings, disputes between neighbors usually start with one thing: water.
+In Lebanon’s dense apartment buildings, disputes between neighbours usually start with one thing: water.

-Most comprehensive home insurance policies include Third-Party Liability, often called “neighbor recourse.”
-This coverage pays for the damage you cause to others meaning the insurance company covers the repair bill instead of you paying thousands of fresh dollars out of pocket.
+Most comprehensive home insurance policies include Third-Party Liability, often called “neighbour recourse.”
+This coverage pays for damage you cause to others, meaning the insurance company covers the repair bill instead of you paying thousands of fresh dollars out of pocket.

-This single clause can prevent legal disputes, long-term neighbor conflicts, and unexpected financial shocks.
+This single clause can prevent legal disputes, long-term neighbour conflicts, and unexpected financial shocks.

 To understand how liability works under Lebanese insurance law, see our detailed guide on